Gromov-Witten theory with maximal contacts: Introduction

-The proof of the local/logarithmic conjecture in the smooth pair case uses a beautiful degeneration argument~\cite[Section~2]{vGGR}.
-One degenerates the total space of $\mathcal O_X(-D)$ on $X$ to a bundle over the n ormal cone of $D$ in $X$.
-The latter can be analysed using the degeneration formula, and a remarkable vanishing leads to the main result.

-A natural way in which to approach the general case of the conjecture would be to use the degeneration formula for simple normal crossings degenerations, imitating the older arguments~\cite{R19}.
-The general degeneration formula is substantially more complicated than the smooth pair geometry, and in any case, this is not the point of view that we take here.
+The local-logarithmic correspondence is one among a number of beautiful results in the relative Gromov--Witten theory of a smooth pair, starting with Gathmann's striking work~\cite{GathmannRelative}.
+In simple normal crossings geometries, results are much harder to come by and the analogue of Gathmann's recursion is not known.
+The difficulty of working with the invariants is visible in the degeneration formalism~\cite{ACGS17,R19}.

-Instead, we chart a general ``pure thought'' method for reducing questions about the geometry of logarithmic stable map spaces to the case of smooth pairs.
-The technique builds on an insight of Abramovich--Chen in the construction of logarithmic stable map spaces~\cite{AC11}.
-The method pays a small price -- the additional positivity assumptions -- but the resulting proof is remarkably short, and avoids any analysis of tropical curves or degenerations.
-We expect that it will be useful for exporting results into the logarithmic setting from the smooth pair case.
+An approach to our results via degeneration appears to be difficult, at least to the authors.
+We chart a ``pure thought'' alternative for reducing questions about the geometry of logarithmic stable map spaces to the case of smooth pairs, and implement it completely in the maximal contacts case.
+The method is restricted to genus zero invariants satisfying a positivity assumption, but even these invariants have not been computed by other methods, not even in principle.
+Moreover many important phenomena, such as the failure of the local-logarithmic correspondence, appear already in this setting.

-Given a logarithmic curve in $(X,D)$, one naturally obtains a logarithmic curve in the smooth pairs $(X,D_i)$ by forgetting the logarithmic structure away from $D_i$.
-One might na\"ively expect that the intersections of these loci in the moduli space of stable maps to $X$ would recover the locus of logarithmic maps to $(X,D)$.
-This expectation fails, often dramatically, but it can be corrected by first blowing up the moduli spaces of maps to $X$.
-The intersection of appropriate strict transforms in these blowups recovers the virtual class of the space of logarithmic maps to $(X,D)$.
-The novel and recent point of view is that tropical geometry directly informs the blowups that are required to correct this excess intersection.
+Our technique geometrises a categorical insight of Abramovich--Chen~\cite{AbramovichChenLog}.
+Given a logarithmic curve in $(X|D)$, one obtains a logarithmic curve in the smooth pairs $(X|D_i)$ by forgetting the logarithmic structure away from $D_i$.
+A naive expectation is that the intersection of these loci recovers the locus of logarithmic maps to $(X|D)$.
+This expectation fails, but is corrected by blowing up the moduli of maps to $X$.
+The intersection of strict transforms recovers the space of logarithmic maps to $(X|D)$.
+Tropical geometry informs the blowups used to correct the intersection.

-The remaining key step is inspired by beautiful work of Gathmann during the early development of relative Gromov--Witten theory~\cite{Gat02}.
-Gathmann observed that in the presence of enough positivity for $D$, the relative Gromov--Witten theory of projective space could be used to define a relative Gromov--Witten theory for pairs $(X,D)$.
-In combination with reduction of tropical rank, one is led to a rapid proof of the main result.
-Logarithmic Gromov--Witten theory remains an area with relatively few computations, even in genus zero, and we believe that these techniques will be of use to export the much more developed understanding of the relative case into the subject.